TomasGonzalez06/ProductListChallenge/README.md

 # Product List with cart Challenge
-First challenge create the desktop design view with HTML and CSS development by Tomas Gonzalez and Yhann Carmona.
+First challenge create the desktop design view with HTML and CSS.
+Development by Tomas Gonzalez and Yhann Carmona.